WallStreetMojo

 Advantages

-The following are the advantages which are listed below:
+The following are the advantages of capital stock on balance sheet which are listed below:

-• The company’s dependence on outside debt is reduced.
+• The company's dependence on external debt is reduced.

-• The company is free to use the funds for as long as it needs, while in case it opts for taking outside loans, it will need to repay it after a certain fixed period.
+• The company is free to use the funds for as long as it needs, while if it opts to take outside loans, it will need to repay them after a certain fixed period.

-• It shows the trust of the investors in the company and thus increases its credibility.
+• It shows the investors' trust in the company and thus increases its credibility.

 • There is freedom for the company to use the funds as per its goals without any restrictions.